dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 snakemake -np results/variants/annotated/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vep.vcf.gz
 ```

-This will print out all of the commands that snakemake would run,
+This will print out all of the commands that snakemake would run to
-without actually running them.
-If there are any configuration problems,
+generate that file, without actually running them.
+If there are any
-you will find out here!
+configuration problems, you will find out here!

 At this step you can run the entire workflow with one command
 "snakemake -j 8".
 However, we are going to run each step individually